opmuse/opmuse/README.md

     $ apt-get update
     $ apt-get install deb-multimedia-keyring

-Also, you need to add the non-free component in /etc/apt/sources.list for unrar.
+You need to add the non-free component in /etc/apt/sources.list for unrar.
+There's also a bug in whoosh versions >2.4.1 right now so you need to pin python3-whoosh like so.

+    $ cat /etc/apt/preferences.d/opmuse
+    Package: python3-whoosh
+    Pin: version 2.4.1
+    Pin-Priority: 1000

 ### Install opmuse